 The paper is organized as follows.
 In Sect.
 2 we review general properties and boundary conditions of solutions to HBDE that yield eigenvalues of quantum transfer matrices.
 In Sect.
 3 the zero curvature representation of HBDE and the auxiliary linear problems are presented.
 We also discuss the duality relation between "wave functions" and "potentials" and define Bäcklund flows on the set of wave functions.
 These flows are important ingredients of the nested Bethe ansatz scheme.
 For illustrative purposes, in Sect.
-4, we give a self-contained treatment of the A_1 -case, where major part of the construction contains familiar objects from the usual Bethe ansatz.
-Sect.
-5 is devoted to the general A{k-1} -case.
+4, we give a self-contained treatment of the A_1 -case, where the major part of the construction contains familiar objects from the usual Bethe ansatz.
+Section 5 is devoted to the general A{k-1} -case.
 We give a general solution to HBDE with the required boundary conditions.
 This leads to a new type of determinant formulas for eigenvalues of quantum transfer matrices.
-The explicit form of generalized Baxter's relations (difference equations for $Q_t(u)$) is presented.
+A sketch of proof of this result is presented in the appendix to Sect.
+5. Generalized Baxter's relations (difference equations for $Q_t(u)$) are written in the explicit form.
 They are used for examining the equivalence to the standard Bethe ansatz results.
 In Sect.
 6 a part of the general theory of elliptic solutions to HBDE is given.
-Sect.
-7 contains a discussion of the results.
+Section 7 contains a discussion of the results.

-2 General properties of solutions to Hirota's equation relevant to Bethe ansatz
+2. General Properties of Solutions to Hirota's Equation Relevant to Bethe Ansatz

-2.1 Boundary conditions and analytic properties
+2.1.
+Boundary conditions and analytic properties.
 HBDE has many different solutions.
 Not all of them give eigenvalues of the transfer matrix (1.5).
 There are certain boundary and analytic conditions imposed on the transfer matrix (1.5).